dfrance2010/dfrance2010.github.io/README.md

 + Created __check_rescue_type() private method in animalshelter.py to solve the problem of automatically updating animals as they are inserted and deleted.
     + Implemented in insert() method – simple call of the __check_rescue_type() method on the animal being inserted if it is a dog.
     + Implemented in update() method – designed algorithm to handle if the animal ID has changed, if only one animal is being updated using animal ID, or if many animals are being updated. __check_rescue_type() is designed to both add and remove rescue_type classifications, of updated dogs as necessary.
-    + Speed of loading all three rescue types one by one was increased by .47 seconds for a 10,000-animal database.
+    + Time complexity of rescue animal search went from O(n) to O(1).
+The speed of loading all three rescue types one by one was decreased by .47 seconds for a 10,000-animal database.
 + Updated initial load of database into the dashboard to solve the problem of a long initial load time.
 + Created indexes in MongoDB database to enhance efficiency of find() method.<br>